michelrandahl/Using-prolog-from-other-languages/README.md

 is a sample which shows how to setup a prolog (swi-prolog) jsonrpc service.
 In this sample the service hosts a sudoku solver program, but can be replaced/extended with whatever you like (try it out with the python sample)

-(the sample is inspired by this blog post: http://technogems.blogspot.dk/2011/08/easy-cross-platform-inter-process.html)
+(the jsonrpc service part is inspired by this blog post: http://technogems.blogspot.dk/2011/08/easy-cross-platform-inter-process.html and the sudoku part is taken from http://www.swi-prolog.org/man/clpfd.html)

 you run the service in prolog by typing: